LibraryCarpentry/lc-git/CONTRIBUTING.md

 *Library Carpentry builds on the work of [Software Carpentry][swc-site] and [Data Carpentry][dc-site].
-It uses the same contribution guidelines as these projects.
-This can be found below.*
+It uses the same contribution guidelines as these projects, which can be found below.*
 ______

 # Contributing